bridgecrewio/checkov/docs/4. Integrations/Terraform Scanning.md

 The output would look like:
 ![](terraform-plan-output)

-## Scanning third party Terraform modules
+## Scanning Third-Party Terraform Modules
-Third party Terraform modules often reduce complexity for deploying services made up of many objects.
+Third-party Terraform modules often reduce complexity for deploying services made up of many objects.

-For example, the third party EKS module by howdio reduces the terraform required to the nine lines below, however, in doing so abstracts the terraform configuration away from a regular Checkov scan on the current directory.
+For example, the third-party EKS module by howdio reduces the terraform required to the nine lines below, however, in doing so abstracts the terraform configuration away from a regular Checkov scan on the current directory.

 ```python
 module "eks" {